Costa Rica- ESPH

 Funds involved

-In the period 2000-2004 ESPH collected user fees worth 191 million colones (about US$ 2.3 million US).
-Currently, annual water fee contributions amount to around 60 million colones (approx. US$ 115,000).
-Investment began in 2002, and until 2005, ESPH has invested over 200 million colones (about US$ 383,000) in 23 PES contracts and 2 land purchases, covering 1,900ha ( Gámez, 2006).
-Analysis of costs and benefits
+In the period 2000-2004 ESPH collected user fees worth 191 million colones (approximately US$2.3 million).
+Currently, annual water fee contributions amount to around 60 million colones (approximately US$115,000).
+Investment began in 2002, and until 2005, ESPH has invested over 200 million colones (approximately US$383,000) in 23 PES contracts and two land purchases, covering 1,900 hectares (Gámez, 2006).
+In 2008, the average value of the scheme was US$125,285.
+This was derived by 186.50 per hectare per year (US$132 per hectare per year for 10- and 15-year conservation/natural regeneration contracts, and US$24 per hectare per year for five-year reforestation contracts).

 Economic